nvaws/labs/SAA-Lab03.md

 Download the code zip from [here](https://github.com/ashydv/ThumbnailCreation/raw/master/CreateThumbnail.zip)

 - Scroll to the Function Code section.
-- Click the Action dropdown and click on Unload a zip file.
+- Click the Action dropdown and click on Upload a zip file.
 - Select the zip file you just downloaded and click on Save.
 - Wait till the file is uploaded.
 The next screen comes automatically.
 - Ignore the message _The deployment package of your Lambda function "anyname" is too large to enable inline code editing.
 However, you can still invoke your function_
-- Scroll down to the **Basic settings** section > Edit > edit the handler info as mentioned below and Save.
+- Scroll down to the **Basic settings** section > Edit > edit the handler info as mentioned below.
 - :key: Handler: `CreateThumbnail.handler`
+- Click on Save

 **Step 3.2** – Creating a trigger

-On the left side of the Designer section you will see the Add Triggers option, click on that.
+On the left side of the Designer section you will see the Add Triggers option, click on Add Triggers.

 Now in the Trigger configuration dropdown, select S3